DeepskyLog/laravel-astronomy-library/readme.md

 ## Security

-If you discover any security related issues, please email developers@DeepskyLog.be instead of using the issue tracker.
+If you discover any security related issues, please email developers@deepskylog.be instead of using the issue tracker.

 ## Credits